ppgia-unifor/resilience-bench/README.md

 ## Publications

 Costa, T. M., Vasconcelos, D. M., Aderaldo, C. M., and Mendonça, N. C. (2022).
 [Avaliação de Desempenho de Dois Padrões de Resiliência para Microsserviços: Retry e Circuit Breaker](publications/sbrc2022-final.pdf).
 In 40th Brazilian Symposium on Computer Networks and Distributed Systems (SBRC 2022).
 The experimental dataset used in the work described in this paper is available in the [/data](data/sbrc2022/) folder.

+## Credits

+ResilienceBench is being developed by [Carlos M. Aderaldo](https://github.com/cmendesce) and [Nabor C. Mendonça](https://github.com/nabormendonca), from the Post-Graduate Program in Applied Informaticas (PPGIA), University of Fortaleza (UNIFOR), Fortaleza, CE, Brazil.